For entry in September 2020 and beyond

 For applicants, the academic entry requirements for this course are:

-- A minimum of 5 GCSEs (which must include English Language and Maths) at grade C or above (grade 4 and above from 2017), or equivalent prior to application.
+- A minimum of 5 GCSEs (which should include English Language and Maths) at grade 4 or above (or grade C and above), or equivalent prior to application.
 See for a list of acceptable equivalents.

 If you are a European Economic Area (EEA) national or a Swiss national, you can apply to study at Norland College in the normal way through.

 If you are a non-EEA (or non-Swiss) national student, you cannot currently apply to study at Norland College.
 Please emailif you would like us to contact you if this situation changes.